ent/ent/doc/md/tutorial-todo-gql-paginate.md

 ---

+Great!
+With a few simple changes, our application now supports pagination!
 Please continue to the next section where we explain how to implement GraphQL field collections and learn how Ent solves the *"N+1 problem"* in GraphQL resolvers.